AndyChwalik/megr2157-portfolio/docs/assignments/A05/index.md

 #### Feature D

-There was no hints for feature D, so I just drew it as I saw it in Figure #1.
+There were no hints for feature D, so I just drew it as I saw it in Figure #1.

 <p align="center">
     <img src="featureD_knowns.jpg" alt="knowns and unknowns for feature D" height="75%" width="auto">